-Nilu is a first year trainee at Rollits in Hull.
-Her current seat is in the Company & Commercial department.
-Below is Nilu's blog about what it is like to be a trainee at Rollits!
+Nilu is a second year trainee at Rollits in Hull.
+Her current seat is in the Property department.

 July 2018 - I cannot believe another month in the Corporate and Commercial department has passed!